 - Label: Domino

 - Best Track: Shadowbanned

-Stephen Malkmus is an artist who has explored many different genres, but what his work always has in common is it makes me think of sweltering heat.
+Stephen Malkmus is an artist who has explored many different genres, but what all of his work has in common is it makes me think of sweltering heat.
 Whether it’s with Pavement, the Jicks or his solo output, hearing his music makes me envisage either golden, sun-drenched California suburbs, or arid deserts that stretch on for miles upon miles.
 It perhaps makes him the antithesis of Sigur Ros, whose music you can only associate with icy, glacial landscapes and bitter cold.

-To a Brit, the latter is a more familiar feeling, whereas there a degree of romanticism and envy about the former, even if the heat is insufferable, which perhaps explains what draws me to it.
+To a Brit, the latter is a more familiar feeling, whereas there is a degree of romanticism and envy about the former, even if the heat is insufferable, which perhaps explains what draws me to it.
 In any case, on his second solo album, Traditional Techniques, Malkmus is immersed deep into folk and country that is unmistakably American.